sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 ## Conclusion

 That's it!
 The foundations are finally in place, or at least, at a point I'm happy with!
 No more excuses, no more distractions.
-I can finally stop tinkering with blog setup and actually start writing... now, where to begin?
+I can finally stop tinkering with blog setup and actually start writing... now, where do I begin?

 ![AI Generated image - Nordic style, large office, plants, large windows, with someone sitting at the desk ready to start typing](ai-nordic-office.png)
 /// caption